Applying for Citizenship

 - are a Protected Special Category Visa-holder, (do try to apply online).

-- entered Australia before July 1990 and have not travelled outside of Australia since that date, OR
+- entered Australia before July 1990 and have not travelled outside of Australia since that date.

 - are eligible for an application fee exemption or concession.

-If you are unable to apply online, there are different application forms for people who have been granted permanent residency.
+If you are unable to apply online, there are different citizenship application forms.
 If you are aged:

-- between 18 and 59 use the General eligibility application form 1300t
+- between 18 and 59 use General eligibility application form 1300t

 If you are incorrectly charged the $80 non-internet application fee request a refund using Refund Request (Form 1424).